Facilitating by Heart

 - Use centering to find the mental/emotional clarity to respond effectively to group process.

 - Listen without judgment to understand others’ perspectives.

 - Work successfully with conflict to achieve more innovative, sustainable solutions.

-- Use practical tools for effective agenda-setting, decision-making, and
+- Use practical tools for effective agenda-setting, decision-making, and managing data.

 Our approach to training is to create a safe, collaborative learning community where you can bring your full self to the learning experience.
 We use process-oriented, interactive facilitation methods that address all learning styles.
 Our teaching methods include dialogue, self-reflection, experiential activities, theory, case studies, modeling, coaching, practice using the skills and tools, and fun.
 Attendance in the series is limited to 25 participants so we can create a learning environment where you feel comfortable participating and where we can attend specifically to your needs by offering individual feedback and support.

 Please note: attendance is required at all sessions.
 The series is sequential, with each session building on the skills and tools taught in the previous session.
 It is not an option to pick and choose which sessions to attend—you must attend them all.

 Your instructors have more than 50 years of combined experience teaching, facilitating, and consulting with educational, human service, healthcare, governmental, and business organizations.
 They specialize in communication skills, team development, conflict transformation, diversity issues, and perceptual thinking patterns.

 Kathy Germann has facilitated trainings on a broad range of human relations issues since 1982.
 She has taught on 3 college campuses and managed 2 nonprofits, and she brings passion and a healthy sense of humor to her work.

 Denise Jess has facilitated trainings on a wide range of human relations issues since the mid-1980s, including teaching in a learner-centered classroom for 11 years.
 She is committed to creating inclusive environments where all voices are respected.